-'It's time:' Democrats make final pitch as New Hampshire votes
+As Democrats make final New Hampshire pitch, Biden heads for South Carolina

 “I did what I had to do,” Otten said.

-Reporting by John Whitesides, James Oliphant, Simon Lewis, Amanda Becker, Colleen Jenkins and Tim McLaughlin in New Hampshire, Writing by Scott Malone; Editing by Chizu Nomiyama and Paul Simao
+Reporting by John Whitesides, James Oliphant, Simon Lewis, Amanda Becker, Colleen Jenkins and Tim McLaughlin in New Hampshire, Writing by Scott Malone; Editing by Chizu Nomiyama, Will Dunham and Paul Simao